-With more than 13,000 holiday homes in England, Wales and Scotland, we chat to our fair share of guests looking for family days out and day trips with the kids within an hour of their cottage.
+With thousands of UK holiday cottages, we chat to our fair share of guests looking for family days out and day trips with the kids within an hour of their cottage.
 Castles always come up.
 English castles provide the perfect tourist attraction combination: lots of outdoor space for energy release, spectacular views, interesting exhibitions and the odd treasure hunt or trail to keep the smaller ones occupied just a few minutes more.

 We can’t really say that this collection is a list of the best of English castles.
 There are so many and this is no catalogue.
 But we like them and we hope you do too!